bentman/PoShAzureLabs/README.md

 To run the scripts, navigate to the directory containing the scripts and run them in the order listed above.
 Parameters can be modified in the parameter scripts to suit your needs.

-## License

-This project is licensed under the terms of the GNU General Public License v3.0.

 ## Contributions

 Contributions are welcome.
 Please open an issue or submit a pull request.

+### GNU General Public License
+This script is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This script is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this script.
+If not, see <https://www.gnu.org/licenses/>.